NikT45/Schedule-Extractor/README.md

 # Schedule Extractor

-**Schedule Extractor** is a powerful Chrome extension that allows users to seamlessly extract schedules or registration data from web-based systems and export them into Google Calendar or Apple Calendar with ease.
+**Schedule Extractor** is a powerful Chrome extension that allows users to seamlessly extract schedules or registration data from the Fordham registration systems and export them into Google Calendar or Apple Calendar with ease.

 ## Features